massenz/filecrypt/README.md

 As the encrypted file is already cryptographically secure a simple `rm my_secret.doc.enc` will be sufficient to guarantee privacy.

+### pruning

+The keystore may grow very large and entries may become obsolete, as files are deleted: using the `prune_store` script (optionally, giving it the name of the keystore to prune) all entries where either of the files are no longer existing will be removed.

+__This command may lead to data loss__, however, a copy of the keystore is backed up with the `.bak` extension.

 __Note__
 For Decryption, we will not use the value of the `out:` flag in the YAML configuration file, even